Leaves, Grass & Brush Collection

 View a video about what belongs in yard-waste bags (and what doesn't).

-Instructions for Brush: The City collects brush from tree lawns every two weeks, except during Leaf Collection season (October 15-December 15), when it is temporarily suspended.
+The City collects brush from tree lawns every two weeks, except during Leaf Collection season (October 15 to December 15), when it is temporarily suspended.
 Landscapers should be advised to remove any brush collected during this time period.

-- Cut brush/tree trimmings into piles no larger than 4’ long and 2’ wide and weighing no more than 40 lbs.
+- Cut brush/tree trimmings into piles no larger than 4 feet long and 2 feet wide and weighing no more than 40 pounds.